 As you and your family walk and play on your lawn during the summer months, the grass may begin to thin out in spots.
 While aerating is a common practice to revitalize the root system of the lawn's grasses, it's time consuming and the lawn sometimes looks bad for several weeks.
 If your lawn simply needs more grass, you can overseed it without aerating it.
 While you can overseed lawns early in the spring before the grass begins to grow, the best time to sow grass seed is late in the growing season before the first frost.

 Step 1: Mow the Lawn

 Mow the lawn to a height of no more than 2 inches.
 Use a bag to catch the clippings even though you may not normally use one.

 Set the broadcast spreader to deliver the seed at half the rate you want to sow it.
 Follow the manufacturer's directions for setting your spreader.
-For general overseeding, figure 2 to 4 lbs. per 1,000 square feet.
-If the lawn has bare spots, increase the amount to 4 to 6 lbs. per 1,000 square feet.
+For general overseeding, figure 2 to 4 pounds per 1,000 square feet.
+If the lawn has bare spots, increase the amount to 4 to 6 pounds per 1,000 square feet.

 Push the spreader around the perimeter of the area where you are going to sow grass seeds.
 Walk in a straight line inside the perimeter.
 Try not to overlap where the seed lands.
 Go back and forth across the lawn until you finish sowing the grass seed.